 Comes with two roasting forks.
 Does not require electricity.
 Includes Sterno for small flame to cook marshmallows.
 Has a small grate to help keep the marshmallow out of the flame.
 Great for parties.
 Kids will love it.
 Easy to use.

-Sterno can that comes with this device does not last very long and is a one-time use product.
+Sterno fuel canister that comes with this device does not last very long and is a one-time use product.

 Keeps the marshmallow from rolling off the cracker in the microwave.
 Allows the chocolate to melt.
 Good quality for the money.
 Cooks two complete s'mores at once.
 Dishwasher safe.
 Fun to watch cook in the microwave.